MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/Walkthroughs/walkthrough-synchronizing-information-between-outlook-and-microsoft-dynamics-nav.md

 -   Salespeople

--   To\-dos of type blank or Phone
+-   To-dos of type blank or Phone

  Companies might want to add more fields to this mapping.
 For more information, see the "Customizing Synchronization Fields" section in this walkthrough.

 ## About This Walkthrough
  This walkthrough illustrates the following tasks:

--   Creating a to\-do, and synchronizing it with Outlook.
+-   Creating a to-do, and synchronizing it with Outlook.

 -   Handling a conflict between different data on the same record.